bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 {% end %}

 Queries have a lot more functionality than what's shown here.
-You can also request optional components for `OR` semantics, add query filters, and much more!
+You can request optional components, fetch the `Entity` associated with each item, add query filters, and much more!
 Queries are covered in more detail in the [Queries](../../storing-data/queries) chapter.

 ## Commands

-Commands are a very flexible structure that allows for arbitrary changes to the ECS.
+Commands allow for arbitrary, deferred changes to the ECS `World`.
-They are mostly used for write operations, such as spawning entities (as we saw in the previous section).
+They are mostly used for complex write operations, such as spawning entities (as we saw in the previous chapter).
 Any system can access the command queue by adding a `mut commands: Commands` to the function signature:

 ```rs